nevenjovanovic/greek-complexity/README.md

 3. Find sentences with 15 words or less without PRED: [find-sentences-no-pred.xq](/scripts/xq/find-sentences-no-pred.xq)
 4. Find sentences with 12 words or less where the article is not ATR (or its variations): [find-article-not-atr.xq](/scripts/xq/find-article-not-atr.xq)
 5. Find sentences with COORD by asyndeton (u): [find-coord-sentences-asyndeton.xq](/scripts/xq/find-coord-sentences-asyndeton.xq)
-1. Find sentences with COORD (coordination)
+1. Find sentences with PRED_CO: [find-coord-pred-co.xq](/scripts/xq/find-coord-pred-co.xq)
 5. Find infinitive used as PRED
 2. List syntactic roles of participles
 3. Find substantivated participles